Steven T. Seagle

-Steven T. Seagle (born March 31, 1965) is an American writer who works in the comic book, television, film, live theater, video game and animation industries.
+Steven T. Seagle is an American writer who works in the comic book, television, film, live theater, video game and animation industries.

 He is best known for his graphic novel memoir It's a Bird...
 (Vertigo, May 2004), and as part of his Man of Action Studios (with Duncan Rouleau, Joe Casey and Joe Kelly) which created the animated Cartoon Network series Ben 10.

 Seagle is also a founding member of Speak Theater Arts, creators of live stage productions, and is a former college instructor having taught at Ball State University, Pasadena City College and Mt.
 San Antonio College, where he also served as a coach for the Forensics team during many of their national championship seasons.

 Early life

-Seagle was born in Biloxi, MS. Seagle's father, Jack, was in the United States Air Force, and as a result, the family moved many times.
+Seagle was born in Biloxi, Mississippi.
+Seagle's father, Jack, was in the United States Air Force, and as a result, the family moved many times.
 The family twice lived in Colorado Springs, Colorado, near the United States Air Force Academy where Jack was stationed.
-Seagle recalls watching the moon landing on television in their apartment by what is today Chapel Hills Mall.
+Seagle recalls watching the Moon landing on television in their apartment by what is today Chapel Hills Mall.
 Seagle's first encounter with Spider-Man was when his mother, Jennie, brought Seagle's brother, David, to the airforce Base Exchange, where she purchased The Amazing Spider-Man #66, which featured the villain Mysterio for David and Avengers #89 featuring Captain Marvel for Steven.
 Years later, after Seagle had begun collecting comics himself, and his best friend, Eric Koppisch, recommended that he read an issue of Spider-Man himself, Seagle read an issue featuring a team-up with Nova.
 Seagle migrated to reading Uncanny X-Men starting with issue #114 and this began Seagle's interest in comics.
 Seagle would later become the writer of Uncanny X-Men and Nova would later be the co-star on the TV series Seagle would produce, Ultimate Spider-Man.

 After Jack retired from the Air Force and took a job at KRDO, the family moved to a house right next to Garden of the Gods.
 Seagle attended Coronado High School.
 Seagle harbored a heavy interest in music, participating in the marching band, orchestra, jazz band, and chamber singers.
 He also competed on the speech and debate team.
 During the summers he worked at Flying W Ranch baking biscuits for a couple of years and then went to work as the villain two years in a row at Iron Springs Chateau, a job he characterized thus: "I was paid to insult people!
 Best job ever!"